tytydraco/yessleep/out/One_of_The_Hiking_Trails_Is_Closed_Once_Every_Year_Now_I_Know_Why.md

 Wood exploded inward, and pale limbs unfolded through the darkness inside the cabin.

-It had gotten stuck, giving us our we saw our opportunity to run.
+It had gotten stuck, giving us our opportunity to run.

 —